benjiemc/benjiemc/README.md

 # Hi there, I am Benjie 👋

+📓 DPhil Candidate at the University of Oxford
-📓 Biomedical engineering student at the University of British Columbia
+🎓 Biomedical engineering at the University of British Columbia

 ## Connect with me